markjprice/apps-services-net7/docs/errata/errata.md

 > Thanks to [Bob Molloy](https://github.com/BobMolloy) for raising this [issue on 29 March 2023](https://github.com/markjprice/apps-services-net7/issues/15).

 In Step 5, **Save** should be **Create**.
 Also in *Figure 18.2*, the caption of the button should be **Create** instead of **Save**.
 (I must have edited an existing device instead of creating a new one when taking the screenshot which caused this mistake.)

+# Page 667 - Adding shell navigation and more content pages

+> Thanks to [Stephen Harper](https://github.com/sjharper79) for raising this [issue on 8 January 2024](https://github.com/markjprice/apps-services-net7/issues/29).

+In Step 20, the method name should be `ClickMeButton_Clicked`.